Psalms: Use in Jewish ritual

 Psalms are used throughout traditional Jewish worship.
-Many complete Psalms and verses from Psalms appear in the morning services (Shacharit).
-The pesukei dezimra component incorporates Psalms 30, 100 and 145–150.
-Psalm 145 (commonly referred to as "Ashrei", which is really the first word of two verses appended to the beginning of the Psalm), is read three times every day: once in shacharit as part of pesukei dezimrah, as mentioned, once, along with Psalm 20, as part of the morning's concluding prayers, and once at the start of the afternoon service.
-On Festival days and Sabbaths, instead of concluding the morning service, it precedes the Mussaf service.
+Many complete Psalms and verses from Psalms appear in Shacharit.
+The pesukei dezimra component incorporates Psalms 30, 100, and 145–150.
+Psalm 145 (commonly referred to as "Ashrei", which is really the first word of two verses appended to the beginning of the Psalm), is read three times every day: once in shacharit as part of pesukei dezimrah, as mentioned; once, along with Psalm 20, as part of the morning's concluding prayers; and once at the start of the afternoon service.
+On festival days and Shabbatot, instead of concluding the morning service, it precedes the Mussaf service.
 Psalms 95–99, 29, 92, and 93, along with some later readings, comprise the introduction (Kabbalat Shabbat) to the Friday night service.
-Traditionally, a different "Psalm for the Day"—Shir shel yom—is read after the morning service each day of the week (starting Sunday, Psalms: 24, 48, 82, 94, 81, 93, 92).
+Traditionally, a different "Psalm for the Day"—Shir shel yom—is read after Shacharit each day of the week (starting Sunday, Psalms: 24, 48, 82, 94, 81, 93, 92).
 This is described in the Mishnah (the initial codification of the Jewish oral tradition) in the tractate Tamid.
-According to the Talmud, these daily Psalms were originally recited on that day of the week by the Levites in the Temple in Jerusalem.
+According to the Talmud, the Levites originally recited these daily Psalms in the Temple in Jerusalem on that day of the week.
 From Rosh Chodesh Elul until Hoshanah Rabbah, Psalm 27 is recited twice daily following the morning and evening services.
 There is a Minhag (custom) to recite Psalm 30 each morning of Chanukkah after Shacharit: some recite this in place of the regular "Psalm for the Day", others recite this additionally.

 When a Jew dies, a watch is kept over the body and tehillim (Psalms) are recited constantly by sun or candlelight, until the burial service.
 Historically, this watch would be carried out by the immediate family, usually in shifts, but in contemporary practice this service is provided by an employee of the funeral home or chevra kadisha.

 Many Jews complete the Book of Psalms on a weekly or monthly basis.
 Each week, some also say a Psalm connected to that week's events or the Torah portion read during that week.
 In addition, many Jews (notably Lubavitch, and other Chasidim) read the entire Book of Psalms prior to the morning service, on the Sabbath preceding the calculated appearance of the new moon.

 The reading of psalms is viewed in Jewish tradition as a vehicle for gaining God's favor.
 They are thus often specially recited in times of trouble, such as poverty, disease, or physical danger; in many synagogues, Psalms are recited after services for the security of the State of Israel.
 Sefer ha-Chinuch states that this practice is designed not to achieve favor, as such, but rather to inculcate belief in Divine Providence into one's consciousness, consistently with Maimonides' general view on Providence.
 (Relatedly, the Hebrew verb for prayer, hitpalal התפלל, is in fact the reflexive form of palal פלל, to intervene, petition, judge.
 Thus, "to pray" conveys the connotation of "judging oneself": ultimately, the purpose of prayer—tefilah תפלה—is to transform ourselves.)